govtmirror/ksnp/README.md

 ##OVERVIEW

-kSNP is open sourced and available at:
+kSNP is open source and available at:
 https://sourceforge.net/projects/ksnp/files/

 kSNP was developed by Shea Gardner, Tom Slezak and Barry Hall